EPL betting odds: Latest Premier League score predictions, picks

 [ MORE: New PL TV schedule ]

-The Premier League score predictions below include the 10 midweek games of Matchweek 34 Here we go.
+The Premier League score predictions below encompass the 10 games of Matchweek 35.
+Here we go.

 If you, like me, love to dissect all the games and predict what the score will be and which team will win, I encourage you to get involved in the comments section below.
 Let’s have a bit of fun with these Premier League games.